LeoJuanZ/Blog-noticias-python/README.md

 Execute the following command for install the newer version of wagtail if don't have it: 'pip install wagtail'

-Execute 'pip install -r requirementes.txt'
+Execute 'pip install -r requirements.txt'

 Execute 'pip install django-debug-toolbar'